bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

     },
     "token_path": {
         "type": "string",
-        "required": true,
+        "required": false,
         "mutable": false,
-        "description": "The path to use for the obtain and refresh token action.
-Normally `/oauth/token`."
+        "description": "The relative path to use for the obtain/refresh token action.", "default": '`"/oauth/token"`'
     },
     "revoke_token_path": {
         "type": "string",
-        "required": true,
+        "required": false,
         "mutable": false,
-        "description": "The path to use for the revoke token action.
-Normally `/oauth/revoke`."
+        "description": "The relative path to use for the revoke token action.", "default": '`"/oauth/revoke"`'
     }
 };